 Dr. Ferrante's employment agreement establishes Dr. Ferrante's title, her base salary, her eligibility for an annual bonus and her eligibility for benefits made available to employees generally and also provides for certain benefits upon termination of her employment under specified conditions.
 Dr. Ferrante's employment agreement also provided for a \$50,000 signing bonus, which was paid in 2014.
 Dr. Ferrante's employment is at will.
-Pursuant to Dr. Ferrante's employment agreement, in April 2014, we granted Dr. Ferrante a stock option for the purchase of 258,036 shares that is subject to time-based vesting.
-See "-Outstanding Equity Awards at Fiscal Year End 2014" above.
+Pursuant to Dr. Ferrante's employment agreement, we granted Dr. Ferrante a stock option for the purchase of 258,036 shares that is subject to time-based vesting.
+See "- Outstanding Equity Awards at Fiscal Year End 2015" above.

-On October 15, 2014, the compensation committee of the board of directors approved amendments to the employment agreement with Dr. Ferrante to modify the benefits provided under that agreement upon termination of Dr. Ferrante's employment.
-Under the terms of the revised employment agreement with Dr. Ferrante, if Dr. Ferrante's employment is terminated by us without cause or by Dr. Ferrante for good reason prior to a change in control, each as defined in her employment agreement, and subject to Dr. Ferrante's execution of a general release of potential claims against us, we agreed to continue to pay Dr. Ferrante her then-current base salary for a period equal to the number of full months worked if Dr. Ferrante's termination occurs more than six months but less than 12 months after Dr. Ferrante's commencement of employment with us and her then-current base salary for a period of 12 months if Dr. Ferrante's termination occurs on or after the one year anniversary of Dr. Ferrante's commencement of employment with us and to provide medical and dental benefits (to the extent that she was receiving them at the time she ceased to be employed by us) for a period of up to six months.
+In October 2014, the compensation committee approved amendments to the employment agreement with Dr. Ferrante to modify the benefits provided under that agreement upon termination of Dr. Ferrante's employment.
+Under the terms of the revised employment agreement with Dr. Ferrante, if Dr. Ferrante's employment is terminated by us without cause or by Dr. Ferrante for good reason prior to a change in control, each as defined in her employment agreement, and subject to Dr. Ferrante's execution of a general release of potential claims against us, we agreed to continue to pay Dr. Ferrante her then-current base salary for a period of 12 months if Dr. Ferrante's termination occurs on or after the one year anniversary of Dr. Ferrante's commencement of employment with us and to provide medical and dental benefits (to the extent that she was receiving them at the time she ceased to be employed by us) for a period of up to six months.

-In lieu of receiving the benefits described above in connection with a termination of employment, if Dr. Ferrante's employment is terminated by us without cause or by Dr. Ferrante for good reason upon or within one year following a change of control, and subject to Dr. Ferrante's execution of a general release of potential claims against us, we have agreed to continue to pay Dr. Ferrante's then-current base salary for a period of 12 months and to provide medical and dental benefits (to the extent that she was receiving them at the time she ceased to be employed by us) for a period of up to 12 months, to pay her an amount equal to her target bonus for the year in which the termination occurs and to accelerate in full the vesting of the option granted to her pursuant to her employment agreement with us.
+In lieu of receiving the benefits described above in connection with a termination of employment, if Dr. Ferrante's employment is terminated by us without cause or by Dr. Ferrante for good reason upon or within one year following a change of control, and subject to Dr. Ferrante's execution of a general release of potential claims against us, we have agreed to continue to pay Dr. Ferrante's then-current base salary for a period of 12 months and to provide medical and dental benefits (to the extent that she was receiving them at the time she ceased to be employed by us) for a period of up to 12 months, to pay her an amount equal to her target bonus for the year in which the termination occurs and to accelerate in full the vesting of any equity awards then held by her.